hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 **Let's try this!**

-1. Open your text editor.
+:white_check_mark: Open your text editor.
-2. Copy the previous code into an empty file to make your basic HTML page.
+:white_check_mark: Copy the previous code into an empty file to make your basic HTML page.
-3. Save the file in `yourDirectory` and call the file `index.html`.
+ :white_check_mark: Save the file in `yourDirectory` and call the file `index.html`.
-4. Open your index.html file with your browser.
+ :white_check_mark: Open your index.html file with your browser.

 [This](https://nieneb.github.io/html_example/) is what it should look like!